What does EMV Stand for

 What does EMV Stand for?
 EMV is an abbreviation for Europay Mastercard and Visa.
 Those are the 3 organizations that developed the initial specifications for this technology (Clients are not limited to those 3 options.)

 How does EMV look?
-EMV enabled cards have a small gold chip on the bottom left hand corner (see below)
+EMV enabled cards to have a small gold chip on the bottom left-hand corner (see below)

 How does EMV work?

-First the purpose of EMV is to protect the card holders and merchants from fraudulent transactions.
-EMV enabled cards provide each transaction with a uniquely encrypted code making it virtually impossible to counterfeit cards.
+First, the purpose of EMV is to protect the cardholders and merchants from fraudulent transactions.
+EMV enabled cards to provide each transaction with a uniquely encrypted code making it virtually impossible to counterfeit cards.

 EMV is slow in transition at this point.
-According to a Aug 17th article by Pymnts.com,
+According to an Aug 17th article by Pymnts.com,

 A recent poll indicates that only one in 10 Americans reported receiving chip-enabled cards.
 That poll of about 1,000 people was conducted by GfK Public Affairs for the Associated Press.
 The poll further found that among the 10 percent who are holding EMV cards only 35 percent confirmed actually using their card in a chip card reader, while another 30 percent admitted they were unsure exactly how to use the new card.”